pittyh6/Web_Development_Bootcamp_2021/todolist_v1/README.md

-# To Do Lis project
+# To Do List project
 ![Begin Banner](todoList.gif)

 ## What I learned